How Many Points Are the Best NBA Players Worth to the Spread?

 Before the year began, I posted an article that listed every player oddsmakers felt were worth at least a point to the spread.
 A lot has changed, though, and this feels like the perfect time to check back in and see what type of adjustments have been made.

-To find out, I contacted Scott Cooley of BetDSI.
+To find out, I contacted Scott Cooley.
 There are essentially five “tiers” he uses to categorize players, ranging from one to five points to the spread.
 They can vary a bit and are of course subject to change depending on the market reaction and opponent.

 For example, if LeBron James slips on a puddle of sweat during warmups and breaks his tailbone, the oddsmakers would generally adjust the line by five points.
 Perhaps the market thinks he’s worth six or seven and bets heavy on the opponent to move the line even further.
 Or, perhaps bettors think the Cavs can take care of business without him and they push it down to a four-point move.